 Some materials require more time and effort to maintain than others.
 Would you rather spend your free time enjoying your new addition or dealing with chores?
 If you’d prefer a low-maintenance structure, choose materials like aluminum that offers an attractive look and lasting service with minimal maintenance requirements.

 6. Why Should You Ask About Insulation?

 If a room’s walls are made largely of the screen, why would you ask about insulation?
-If your new patio enclosure is not under the roof, then maybe consider adding an aluminum roof to your new screen enclosure.
+If your new patio enclosure is not under the roof, then maybe consider adding aluminum roof panels to your new screen enclosure.
 The Florida sun is relentless, but an insulated roof can help to keep the heat out of your screen enclosure.
-This means that the space is more comfortable on hot, humid days.
+This means that space is more comfortable on hot, humid days.
 The insulation can also help to soften the sound of precipitation hitting the roof.
 It’s a great location to install a ceiling fan, too!

 Let Dulando Screen & Awning put its award-winning design and installation experience to work for you.
 Our team includes professional designers, fabricators and installers who will work to build your screen room.
 We’ll combine our talents to create the custom screen room that is perfect for your needs.
 Contact us today at 407-862-6060 to request your free in-home design consultation.

 Surrounding exterior living spaces with screen enclosures can create the perfect mix of inside and out.
 Are you dreaming of a porch or patio screen enclosure?
 Would a verandah or lanai enclosure make it easier to enjoy the beauty of the world right outside your door?
 We’ve heard customers use terms such as porch, patio, verandah and a screen lanai enclosure to describe their backyard area.
 But they all have distinct meanings.
 Which of these backyard structures would you like to enclose and enjoy?

 Do you want a Porch, Patio, Verandah or Lanai Enclosure?